ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     Contract deployed to address: 0x81c587EB0fE773404c42c1d2666b5f557C470eED

 If we go to the [Ropsten etherscan](https://ropsten.etherscan.io/) and search for our contract address we should able to see that it has been deployed successfully.
+If you can't see it immediately, please wait awhile as it can take some time.
 The transaction will look something like this:

 ![View your transaction address on Etherscan](./etherscan-transaction.png)